 A freight broker bond is tricky to explain.
 It’s basically a contractual agreement between three entities: the broker, the government, and a bond agency.
 The bond acts as an insurance policy for both carrier and customers.

-The Federal Motor Carrier Safety Association (FMCSA) mandates that brokers like ourselves issue a broker bond.
+The Federal Motor Carrier Safety Association (FMCSA) mandates that brokers issue a broker bond.
 Why is the bond so important?
 It financially protects all involved parties.
 The bond ensures that you have a means to financially compensate the carrier if, for whatever reason, you cannot honor the contract.
 Likewise, it also protects customers if their goods don’t arrive on time, that is if their freight remains in transit limbo due to a fault by the broker.

 In these scenarios, the carrier or client can file a claim with the bond company.
 The bond pays the carrier/client, and the broker repays the bond agency.
 Like insurance, bond rates differ depending on factors, such as credit score.